dialexa/vuejsMeetup/Meetup1/integration-demo/README.md

 - Either download Vue, or drop in Vue's script tag
 - Migrate the html structure for the component to migrate (start small if you can) using either individual `Vue` instances, or `Vue.Component`
 - Migrate the JavaScript functionality for you Vue component
-- Clean up old code
+- Clean up/Remove old code

 You should find that you will likely end up with less user written code, as well as a relatively low effort migration.